 - Your rights, including your right to access a copy of the data we hold

-FOTP Research Limited is a company registered in England and Wales with company number 06269669.
-We conduct market research programmes within the UK.
+Finger on the Pulse Research Limited is a company registered in England and Wales with company number 06268323.
+FOTP conducts market research projects within the UK.

-We conduct these programmes on behalf of UK clients, both suppliers and other traders, focussing on the automotive, defence, logistics and agribusiness industries.
-Your involvement in our surveys enables these organisations to give and receive feedback from their key stakeholder groups with whom they work, and assists them to understand and improve their performance.
+FOTP conducts these projects on behalf of UK clients, both manufacturers and other types of companies, across various industries.
+Your involvement in our surveys enables these organisations to give and receive feedback from their key stakeholder groups with whom they work, and assists them in understanding and improving their performance.
 These stakeholder groups are predominantly employees, customers and suppliers.

-You may contact us with any queries or concerns about our use of your data, and to exercise your data protection rights (see section 7 below).
-Our contact details are set out at section 8 below.
+FOTP will act as your main point of contact for data protection queries relating to a project.
+You may contact FOTP with any queries or concerns about use of your data, and to exercise your data protection rights (see section 7 below).
+FOTP’s contact details are set out at section 8 below.

 2.2.
 Survey responses

-Our initial communication may send you a link to an online questionnaire, or otherwise describe how you may participate in the survey.
-It is voluntary to participate, but if you decide to do so, you are indicating your consent to us using your responses in the way described in this notice.
+FOTP’s initial communication may contain a link to an online questionnaire, or otherwise describe how you may participate in the survey (such as an initial qualifying interview).
+It is voluntary to participate, but if you decide to do so, your responses may be used in the way described in this notice.

-- your name, telephone number and email address, which we will use to contact you in relation to the survey; and
+- your name, telephone number and email address, which will be used to contact you in relation to the survey; and

-- your job title and your company, which we use to check that you are an appropriate participant for the survey and to aggregate your data into the appropriate respondent group.
+- your job title, your company and information about your relationship with the client, which will be used to check that you are an appropriate participant for the survey and to aggregate your data into the appropriate respondent group/segment/channel.

-We then ask you a series of more specific research questions aimed at providing feedback to your commercial partners.
-These may include, for example, your assessment of the quality of your business relationships and people you deal with.
+For the full survey, you will be asked a series of more specific research questions aimed at providing feedback to your employer or commercial partners.
+These may include, for example, your assessment of the quality of your business relationship and people you deal with.

-Your ratings are then analysed, and aggregated results of the surveys are reported to our clients and related organisations.
-Scores are anonymised, and we take reasonable precautions to ensure you are not identifiable from your comments, which will not be attributed to you as an individual.
+FOTP then analyses your ratings and responses, and aggregated results of the surveys are reported to the client and related entities.
+Scores are anonymised, and FOTP takes reasonable precautions to ensure you are not identifiable from your comments, which will not be attributed to you as an individual.

-Your personal data may also be used by us as follows:
+Your personal data may also be used by FOTP and the client as follows:

-- to maintain appropriate records of our business communications and transactions.
-For example, if you contact us to discuss the survey or our use of your data, we will retain a record of the communications between you and us;
+- to maintain appropriate records of business communications and transactions.
+For example, if you contact FOTP to discuss the survey or our use of your data, it will retain a record of these communications;

 - to protect or enforce legal rights, or for other purposes permitted or required by law (including data protection law);

-- we may contact you to share with you any aggregated data from the programme relevant to your responses.
+- to share with you any aggregated data from the project relevant to your responses.

-We do not currently collect sensitive categories of data as part of our surveys (for example, information about health, racial or ethnic origin, or criminal convictions).
-If any such data becomes relevant as part of any research programme, we will seek to provide you with more information about this at the time.
+FOTP does not usually collect sensitive categories of data as part of its surveys (for example, information about health, racial or ethnic origin, or criminal convictions).
+If any such data becomes relevant as part of any research project, FOTP and the client will seek to provide you with more information about this at the time.

 - legal authorities or regulatory bodies;

-- our legal or other professional advisers, insurers and auditors;
+- legal or other professional advisers, insurers and auditors;

-- prospective or actual purchasers of our company or business; and
+- prospective or actual purchasers of their company or business; and

-- other parties to the extent you have consented to us doing so, or where we are otherwise required or permitted by law to do so.
+- other parties to the extent you have consented, or where they are otherwise required or permitted by law to share the data.

-In accordance with data protection laws, we have identified the legal basis for the collection, use and disclosure of your data, as described above.
-The following apply to our activities.
+In accordance with data protection laws, FOTP and the client have identified the legal bases for the collection, use and disclosure of your data, as described above.
+The following apply.

-We collect, use and retain personal data (including your contact details and communications with you) which is necessary for our legitimate interests in running the research programmes and in the operation of our business, for example to request your participation in surveys, manage and administer our relationship with you and our clients, maintain records of communications, and protect our legal rights and those of others.
+- FOTP collects, uses and retains some of your personal data (including your name and contact details, and general communications with you) which is necessary for its legitimate interests in running the research projects and in the operation of its business, for example to request your participation in surveys, manage and administer its relationship with you and our clients, maintain records of communications, and protect its legal rights and those of others.